zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/README.md

     - The **test split** (403 security findings) of the OWASP Benchmark security findings.
     - A **real-world dataset** (114 security findings) extracted from the **Mnestix** project.

+    For more information on the used datasets see: [datasets.md](/datasets.md).

     More details: [Towards Efficient Complementary Security Analysis](data/towards_efficient_complementary_security_analysis/README.md).